My best wishes to all people that

 Ben-Hur

-(Prelude, The Galley Slaves, Love Theme and Parade of the Charioteers)
+(Prelude, The Galley Slaves, Love Theme and Parade of

 Double Indemnity (Overture)